cyberbotics/webots/docs/discord/development-2021.md

 ##### jasper [Moderator] 03/01/2021 09:30:42
 this is not really expected behavior but you can rotate your motor by 45° before to work around this.
 If you give me your proto I can quickly calculate the correct rotation

-##### Stefania Pedrazzi [Cyberbotics] 03/01/2021 09:30:49
-You should first modify the `minPosition` field, then modify the current joint position (probably set to 0) so that it will be in the new position range [-180°, -45°], and then modify the `maxPosition`.
-Otherwise if you don't modify the joint position, Webots won't let you set a range that doesn't contain the current joint position.

-##### jasper [Moderator] 03/01/2021 09:31:38
-I think this is a better solution 😆

-##### h.sciascia 03/01/2021 09:33:14
-Ok I will try to make some conversion, thank you 👍 and sorry for the wrong channel

-##### Olivier Michel [Cyberbotics] 03/01/2021 09:36:32
-Can you post a message to [https://github.com/cyberbotics/webots/discussions/2574](https://github.com/cyberbotics/webots/discussions/2574) mentioning that you have a M1 machine and are ready to make some tests?
-We will contact you be replying there (and you will be notified) when we have a beta version to test.
-Thank you!

-##### jasper [Moderator] 03/01/2021 09:39:19
-but only changing the position in the HingeJoint does not change the rotation of the end point.
-I just says what is the position of the joint at the pose you define in your proto.
-For that you need to change the roation field in the Node defined as the endPoint of your HingeJoint

-##### h.sciascia 03/01/2021 09:42:25
-Yes I did understood that I have to modify the "initial" position of the motor in my proto/urdf 🙂 Sorry for my english

 ##### row 03/02/2021 12:14:01
 `@Olivier Michel` will do.
 Thanks! 👍

 ##### Srivastav\_Udit 03/03/2021 03:50:10
 Hi!
 Has anyone worked with A* path planning for robots?
 I'm trying to understand how I can implement the algorithm and would really appreciate some guidance.

-##### Darko Lukić [Moderator] 03/03/2021 07:52:42
-Hello `@Srivastav_Udit`.
-We have just created a new channel <#816577965285441567> for general robotics questions that are not strictly related to Webots.
-Feel free to post the question there 🙂

 ##### row 03/03/2021 21:10:27
 `@Srivastav_Udit` There is an open source project PythonRobotics ([https://github.com/AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics)) and it implements many robotics related algorithms, including A*.
 Everything is written in Python so it's very easy to read and implement a study case.